 "Understanding the complexity of current energy transformations in Europe and worldwide"

 The Master in Global Energy Transition and Governance is targeted at students who have completed their undergraduate studies.
-Its objective is to give a deep understanding of the complexity of the current energy transformations in Europe and worldwide.
-The programme takes place in Berlin and Nice.
-The programme offers a unique, multidisciplinary approach which distinguishes it from other Master’s courses in the field of energy studies.
+Its objective is to provide students with a deep understanding of the complexity of the current energy transformations in Europe and worldwide.
+The programme takes place in Berlin and Nice, offering a unique, multidisciplinary approach which distinguishes it from other Master’s courses in the field of energy studies.
 It analyses the links between the different levels of energy governance, from an international to a local level, offering problem-focused learning at the crossroads of theory and practice.

 The one-year programme stretches over three terms and takes place in two study locations: Nice and Berlin.